Asapros/metealologia-backend/README.md

 6. `poetry run start` runs the server according to the configuration.
 For basic runtime info see `/`.
 Endpoint documentation is available at `/docs`.

+## Deployment
+Running with Docker will soon be documented here.

 ## Testing
 All tests are can be run using pytest on the `tests` directory.
 The configuration files (`.env.test` and `test_stations.yaml`) have to be included in `PATH` during runtime, so the scripts are able to access them (eg. run pytest directly inside the directory).